gremau/gremau.github.io/markdown/publications.markdown

 ## Articles in preparation or review

-- Collins, S.L., J.A.
-Rudgers, Y.A.
-Chung, __G.E.
-Maurer__, D.I.
-Moore, E.H.
-Muldavin.
-Climate sensitivity functions and net primary production: A framework for incorporating changes in climate mean and variability.
-(Submitted to _Ecology_)

-- Morillas, L., __G.E.
-Maurer__, R.E.
-Pangle, W.T.
-Pockman, D.J.
-Krofcheck, N.G.
-McDowell, M.E.
-Litvak.
-Ecohydrological consequences of drought-induced forest mortality in pinyon-juniper woodlands of the southwestern U.S. (Submitted to _JGR Biogeosciences_)

 - Oerter, E.J., J.V.
 Mills, __G.E.
 Maurer__, K. Lynn, L.N.
 Lammers, R.G.
 Amundson.
 Greenhouse gas production and transport in desert soils of the southwestern USA. (in prep for _Global Change Biology_)

+- Maurer, G.E., A.J.
+Hallmark, R.F.
+Brown, S.L.
+Collins, O.E.
+Sala.
+Sensitivity of NDVI in response to climate variability across the conterminous United States. (in prep)

 - Maurer, G.E. and D.R.
 Bowling.
 Forest soil carbon stocks and isotopic composition along mountain climate gradients of the interior western United States.
 (To be submitted to _Ecosystems_)

 - Maurer, G.E., D.J.
 Krofcheck, S.L.
 Collins, M.E.
 Litvak.
 Variation and uncertainty in long-term measures of ecosystem carbon balance: The role of disturbance and drought in semiarid grasslands and shrublands. (in prep)

 ## Conference presentations

 Again - I am happy to provide pdfs of these upon request.

+- AGU Fall Meeting 2017 – Sensitivity and asymmetry of NPP in response to climate variability across the conterminous United States (Talk)

+- AGU Fall Meeting 2017 – Modeled and measured carbon cycling in Mojave Desert soils: toward present and projected greenhouse gas budgets for arid regions (Poster)

 - AGU Fall Meeting 2015 – Seasonal precipitation and deep soil moisture recharge as competing drivers of carbon and water fluxes across a gradient of semi-arid ecosystems.
 (Poster)